Supporting the Low Carbon Development of the Jiangsu Province (Phase III)

 Commissioned by: German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU)

-Lead executing agency: Ministry of Ecology and Environment (MEE)
+Lead executing agency: Jiangsu Department of Ecology and Environment

-The project objective will be achieved through the following measures:
+The project objective is to be achieved through the following strategy: